JV-conseil-Internet-Consulting/www/docs/basics.md

 layout: page
 title: Basics
 description: >
-  This chapter covers the basics of content creation with Hydejack.
+  This chapter covers the basics of content creation with DeepDive.
 hide_description: true
-sitemap: false
+# sitemap: false
 ---

-This chapter covers the basics of content creation with Hydejack.
+This chapter covers the basics of content creation with DeepDive.

 0. this unordered seed list will be replaced by toc as unordered list {:toc}

 ## Adding images

 Adding good images is key to a engaging blog experience.
-You can provide an `image` attribute in in the front matter of posts, pages, and projects* that will be used by Hydejack in a variety of ways, such as header image in the `blog` and `post` layout, social media previews, cards in the `gird` and `projects` layout\*, thumbnails in the search dropdown\*, etc.
+You can provide an `image` attribute in in the front matter of posts, pages, and projects* that will be used by DeepDive in a variety of ways, such as header image in the `blog` and `post` layout, social media previews, cards in the `gird` and `projects` layout\*, thumbnails in the search dropdown\*, etc.

 The `image` attribute will accept an URL to an image, but it is recommended that you provide a `path` / `srcset` hash instead, e.g.

 ```yml
 image: